1. The outlet should be strong, with no moving parts liable to be damaged or requiring periodic attention and maintenance.

 This module has, however; been superseded because its discharge could very easily be increased by closing air vents of the vent pipe.
 After the air vents are closed, the jet will suck the air of the chamber and its pressure drops below the atmosphere.
 This increases the discharge.
 Some safeguards like enclosing the air holes in a chamber and fixing the pipe to angle irons embedded in ground to prevent tampering were provided.

+This worked for sometime, but the farmer, later, found a method of plugging the vent pipe through the bell mouth entry Due to this difficulty, and also due to high cost of its manufacture, this outlet is no longer in use.
 (3) Open flume outlet An open flume outlet is a sort of weir with constricted throat at expanding flume on the downstream.
 Due to this, hypercritical velocity is ensured and hydraulic jump is formed.
 This formation the hydraulic jump makes the discharge through the outlet independent of the water-level in the water course, making it a semi-module.
 There are two types of open flume outlets:

 (i) Cramp’s open flume outlet